populationgenomics/cpg-flow-lrs-annotation/README.md

 `inputs.py` contains functions to query Metamist for long-read sequencing groups and their VCF analyses, as well as functions to fetch the necessary VCFs based on the configuration.

-`utils.py` contains utility functions used across the workflows, such as parsing command line arguments and reading the configuration.
+`utils.py` contains utility functions used across the workflows, such as parsing command line arguments, submitting cromwell jobs, and reading the configuration.